KwanF/AdventusApp/README.md

   interface will need to be created to be the component.
 - Apply the composite pattern to the GUI, where the individual Jbuttons and text forms/fields are the leaf, the JFrame is the composite, and a new abstract class or interface will need to be created to be the component.
+- Implement the Singleton pattern for DestinationList, to ensure that there can only be one Destinationlist at all times.
 - Increase the cohesion for the AdeventusAppUI class, as methods like AddCityListener and RemoveCityListener should be a separate class